After Virtue by Alasdair MacIntyre: A Detailed Guide

 MacIntyre argues that human actions and lives have a fundamentally narrative structure:

-We all live out narratives in our lives and...we understand our own lives in terms of the narratives that we live out.
-The form of narrative is appropriate for understanding the actions of others.
-Stories are lived before they are told - except in the case of fiction.
+It is because we all live out narratives in our lives and because we understand our own lives in terms of the narratives that we live out that the form of narrative is appropriate for understanding the actions of others.
+Stories are lived before they are told-except in the case of fiction.

 Our lives are not merely sequences of disconnected events but have a narrative unity and form, characterized by: